 These forms of therapy, often combined with surgery or drug treatments, can provide many benefits to those suffering from traumatic brain injuries.
 However, these therapies and treatments can be costly.
 Fortunately, if your injury was caused by someone else, he or she may be obligated to cover your treatment and therapy expenses.

 Unfortunately, in many cases, the effects that traumatic brain injuries cause before treatment is initiated cannot be completely undone.
 For many, this means permanent consequences for their lives and well-being.
-In these circumstances, injury victims may be able to pursue compensation for their damages if their injury was caused by another person.
-Understanding the medical consequences of a traumatic brain injury is the key to a successful resolution of a personal injury claim.
+In these circumstances, injury victims may be able to pursue compensation for their damages if another person caused their injury.
+Understanding the medical consequences of a traumatic brain injury is the key to successfully resolving a personal injury claim.

-Last year, the law firm of Hach & Rose, LLP, obtained a jury verdict of over thirteen million dollars on behalf of a man who sustained a traumatic brain injury.
+Last year, the law firm of Hach & Rose, LLP obtained a jury verdict of over thirteen million dollars for a man who sustained a traumatic brain injury.
 At Hach & Rose, LLP, our personal injury attorneys are committed to helping traumatic brain injury victims pursue the financial support they need to cope with their damages.
 Contact a traumatic brain injury lawyer from Hach & Rose, LLP today at (212) 779-0057 to learn more about what our team can do for you.